GrosSacASac/JavaScript-Set-Up/js/red-javascript-style-guide/readme.md

 ##### Use regular objects

-Regex are sometimes used to extract informations out of a big string.
+Regex are sometimes used to extract information out of a big string.
 Consider using an object instead that can be extracted with JSON for example.

 ##### Raw String